DimitarAtanassov/arc-model-lab/docs/end-to-end-testing.md

 Audience: engineers validating the lab locally.
 Reading time: 6 minutes.

 This is a copy-paste walkthrough.
-You will start `arc-model-lab`, run inference over both endpoints, read the rows back, and confirm they persisted.
+You will start `arc-model-lab`, browse the model catalog, run an inference, read the rows back, and confirm they persisted.
 The lab is pure model serving: it stores inferences and never scores them.
 Scoring and experiments live in arc-eval-service, which has its own end-to-end guide.

 ## What you will run